tronicek/DrDupLex/README.md

 ## DrDupLex
 DrDupLex is a novel clone detector based on the index of abstract syntax trees.
-Please, see the following paper for details:
+Please see the following paper for details:

 Zdenek Tronicek, <a href="https://doi.org/10.1016/j.infsof.2021.106805">Indexing source code and clone detection</a>, Information and Software Technology, Volume 144, 2022, 106805, ISSN 0950-5849.